Undergraduate minor: mass communication

 Graduate degrees: M.A. in journalism; M.A. in strategic communication; Ph.D. in mass communications

 The School of Journalism and Mass Communication offers an undergraduate major and minor as well as graduate degree programs.
-Undergraduate students in all majors may use approved journalism and mass communication courses to satisfy the Historical Perspectives, Social Sciences, and Values, Society, and Diversity requirements of the College of Liberal Arts and Sciences General Education Program, and the school's First-Year Seminar is designed specifically for entering undergraduate students.
+Undergraduate students in all majors may use approved journalism and mass communication courses to satisfy the Diversity and Inclusion, Historical Perspectives, Social Sciences, and Values and Culture requirements of the College of Liberal Arts and Sciences General Education Program, and the school's First-Year Seminar is designed specifically for entering undergraduate students.
 The School of Journalism and Mass Communication also administers the three undergraduate certificates listed below.

 The school is accredited by the Accrediting Council on Education in Journalism and Mass Communications.

 The School of Journalism and Mass Communication administers the undergraduate certificate program in event planning; see Event Planning in the Catalog.

 The School of Journalism and Mass Communication administers the undergraduate certificate program in fundraising and philanthropy communication; see Fundraising and Philanthropy Communication in the Catalog.

 The School of Journalism and Mass Communication administers the undergraduate certificate program in media entrepreneurialism; see Media Entrepreneurialism in the Catalog.